 There’s a balancing act when it comes to closed captioning.
 It’s like grocery shopping; you keep strolling down the aisle, and occasionally you might have to stop and stare at a nutrition label, but for the most part you can just drift along, grabbing at the necessary items along the way.
 I let my eyes graze the bottom of the screen — usually, you only need to glance at the words to know what they read.

 It’s like reading a comic book or a graphic novel.
 When you read The Walking Dead, you’re not just reading the words.
 Nor are you just perusing the imagery.
-Your brain is synthesizing these two data sets: the written and the drawn.
+Your brain is synthesising these two data sets: the written and the drawn.
 I’ve never watched an episode of Game of Thrones and complained that I didn’t get a good enough look at Emilia Clarke.

 For this reason, I’ve always argued that subtitles force you to actually watch the screen.
 There are so many other fun things to look at these days.
 (Hello, Twitter.
 Hello, Instagram.
 Hello, houseplant with a funny-looking stem.)
 TV alone doesn’t always do the trick.
 A few little words — sometimes yellow, sometimes white — serve as little television road signs, forcing you to pay attention to your surroundings.

 Like so: If you watched the television premiere of Game of Thrones, you saw Jorah Mormont’s arm appear from inside a prison cell.
 He then spoke, but David Benioff chose not to show us his face.
 You might not have known it was Jorah Mormont.
 In fact, you might have taken this moment to get up and check on your roasted cauliflower.
 If you watched with subtitles, you would have known that it was Jorah Mormont.
 The subtitles announced his presence with a sweet “JORAH” plus colon just before he spoke.
 That’s what you call subtitle privilege.
-We, the subtitle-lovers, knew that our favorite lovelorn knight was in the picture.
+We, the subtitle-lovers, knew that our favourite lovelorn knight was in the picture.
 You, the subtitle-eschewer, knew nothing.
 (Like Jon Snow.)
 With info like that on the line, you’re not going to stop watching the screen, even if you have cauliflower in the oven, and it's burning.

 My co-workers have attributed their need for subtitles, especially with shows like Game of Thrones, to thick accents or heavy mumblecore.
 I don’t disagree — a lot of prestige television involves mumbling and thick, heavily-coached accents.
 (We’re looking at you, True Detective.)
 Subtitles are simply a necessity, especially if you want to make sense of the action.